Terms and Conditions of Business

 11. EVENTS OUTSIDE OUR CONTROL

-11.1 We will not be liable or responsible for any failure to perform, or delay in performance of, any of our obligations under these Terms that is caused by an event outside our reasonable control, including without limitation changes in applicable laws, actions or delays by any government authority, or refusals by any such authority to grant any necessary ("Force Majeure Event").
+11.1 We will not be liable or responsible for any failure to perform, or delay in performance of, any of our obligations under these Terms that is caused by an event outside our reasonable control, including without limitation changes in applicable laws, actions or delays by any government authority, acts of God, floods, lightning, storm, fire, explosion, war, military operations, acts or threats of terrorism, strike action, lock-outs or other industrial action or a pandemic, epidemic or other widespread illness ("Force Majeure Event").

 11.2 Our obligations under these Terms will be suspended for the period that the Force Majeure Event continues, and the time to perform these obligations shall be extended for the duration of that period.
 We will take reasonable steps to bring the Force Majeure Event to a close or to find a solution by which our obligations under these Terms can be performed despite the Force Majeure Event.